mtt87/mtt.engineer/website/src/content/posts/hosting-my-website-on-a-rpi.md

 ### Simplest CI/CD

-One of the requirements is to not expose the RPi to the public internet directly so I can't have webhooks from GitHub reach the RPi when I push new code.
+One of the requirements is to not expose the RPi to the public internet directly, so I can't have webhooks from GitHub reach the RPi when I push new code.

-I briefly explored the idea of using [Woodpecker CI](https://woodpecker-ci.org) but it defaults to requiring connectivity with GitHub and a `redirect_url` to perform oAuth authentication plus it seemed really overkill.
+I briefly explored the idea of using [Woodpecker CI](https://woodpecker-ci.org), but it defaults to requiring connectivity with GitHub and a `redirect_url` to perform OAuth authentication, plus it seemed really overkill.

 For this reason I need to adopt a polling solution where I check every 5 minutes if there are new updates by comparing the local `main` and remote `origin/main` SHA1.